 The Office of Inclusive Excellence is pleased to offer a Diversity Learning Series, a collection of workshops on issues related to equity and inclusion.
 The workshops are open to all faculty and staff.
 The purpose of the series is to offer content knowledge and practical skills, based largely on the results of the Diversity Mapping Project and the Campus Climate Study.
 The primary outcome is to promote a positive campus environment for student, faculty and staff success, with renewed attention to the socio-political climate, and following the University Strategic Plan Priority 2: Inclusive Excellence.

 Certificate of Completion: The issues of diversity, equity and inclusion are becoming increasingly broad and complex.
-To acknowledge those faculty and staff who have acquired a foundational base of content knowledge and skills, we are offering a Certificate of Completion to those who complete the core courses as well as 4 electives within 2018-2019 academic year.
+To acknowledge those faculty and staff who have acquired a foundational base of content knowledge and skills, we are offering a Certificate of Completion to those who complete the core courses as well as 4 electives within 2019-2020 academic year*.

 Campus Partners: The Office of Inclusive Excellence and various campus offices partner to make this series possible.
 These partners include College Support Programs, the Otter Cross Cultural Center, Student Housing and Residential Life, and Title IX/DHR .
 Additionally, some campus staff and faculty are providing their expertise as presenters for workshops.
-Thank you to all who are contributing to this initiative.
+Thank you to all who are contributing to this series.